 Homes from different regions around the world often have their own distinct style – think the Hamptons for example.
 So is there a distinct style for Queenslander homes beyond the obvious external appearance?
 And if so, what are Queenslander homes interior design styles?

 Queenslanders were a popular style of home pre-1946 along with colonial homes, workers cottages, Californian bungalows and Ashgrovians from 1880 through to 1930 and into the 40’s.
 But this article is purely focused on the interior design style of Queenslander homes.

 So let’s take a look at what you’re likely to find in a typical Queenslander style home from this era.

-Firstly you’re probably going to see lots of VJ’s which is short for ‘vertical joints’ which is a tongue and grove type of wood paneling which is very common in older Queenslanders.
-These might be floor to ceiling or they might go from the floor to a point part way up the wall where they give way to standard gyrock sheeting.
+Firstly you’re probably going to see lots of VJ’s which is short for ‘vertical joints’ which is a tongue and groove type of wood panelling which is very common in older Queenslanders.
+These might be floor to ceiling or they might go from the floor to a point part way up the wall where they give way to standard gyprock sheeting.